-- Identity Crisis the student / student is distanced from their cultural / religious heritage and experiences discomfort about their place in society. - Personal Crisis the student / student may be experiencing family tensions; a sense of isolation; and low selfesteem; they may have dissociated from their existing friendship group and become involved with a new and different group of friends; they may be searching for answers to questions about identity, faith and belonging. - Personal Circumstances migration; local community tensions; and events affecting the student / student's country or region of origin may contribute to a sense of grievance that is triggered by personal experience of racism or discrimination or aspects of Government policy. - Unmet Aspirations the student / student may have perceptions of injustice; a feeling of failure; rejection of civic life. - Experiences of Criminality which may include involvement with criminal groups, imprisonment, and poor resettlement / reintegration. - Special Educational Need students / students may experience difficulties with social interaction, empathy with others, understanding the consequences of their actions and awareness of the motivations of others.
+- Identity Crisis the pupil / pupil is distanced from their cultural / religious heritage and experiences discomfort about their place in society. - Personal Crisis the pupil / pupil may be experiencing family tensions; a sense of isolation; and low self-esteem; they may have dissociated from their existing friendship group and become involved with a new and different group of friends; they may be searching for answers to questions about identity, faith and belonging. - Personal Circumstances migration; local community tensions; and events affecting the pupil / pupil's country or region of origin may contribute to a sense of grievance that is triggered by personal experience of racism or discrimination or aspects of Government policy. - Unmet Aspirations the pupil / pupil may have perceptions of injustice; a feeling of failure; rejection of civic life. - Experiences of Criminality which may include involvement with criminal groups, imprisonment, and poor resettlement / reintegration. - Special Educational Need pupils / pupils may experience difficulties with social interaction, empathy with others, understanding the consequences of their actions and awareness of the motivations of others.